derrickcreamer/Hemlock/advancedExamples.md

 ### Neutralization

 This one is slightly more complex.
-A common mistake in this case would be to have them suppress one another.
+A common mistake in this situation would be to have them suppress one another.
 (That doesn't work because, after the first is true, the second can't ever become true.)

 Instead, you need to create 2 extra statuses.
 Now you'll have one status to indicate whether a Haste *effect* is present, and another status to indicate whether you're actually *Hasted*.